Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 For example, a meeting started by an individual or group of people is fine.
 You can be listed in your program's meeting guide.
 Your meeting has no legal relationship with the service corporations that run the district or world service offices, nor their boards nor trustees.
 You're just people who study the 12 steps independently.

 A workshop, webinar, or conference organized by the district or world service office would not be okay, if that organization is an official legal entity with a board of directors and fiduciary responsibilities.
-They would need to use their own Zoom account.
+They need to use their own Zoom account.

 12-step meetings only